maximilianigl/rl-msol/README.md

 # Required Packages
-How I got it to run from scratch on Mac:
+How I got it to run from scratch on Mac (there's also a `pip_freeze.txt`)

 ```
-# Use python version 3.6 because gym and baselines relie on old version
+# Use python version 3.6 because gym and baselines rely on old version
 pyenv install 3.6.12 && pyenv global 3.6.12
 pip install sacred gym torch torchvision torchaudio pyyaml